 You can configure your custom training jobs to mount Network File System (NFS) shares to the container where your code is running.
-This allows your jobs to access remote files as though they are local with high throughput and low latency.
+This lets your jobs access remote files as if they were local, enabling high throughput and low latency.

 This guide shows how to mount an NFS share when running a custom training job.

 Create an NFS share in a Virtual Private Cloud (VPC).
 Your share must be accessible without authentication.

 You can use a Filestore instance as your NFS share.
 If you are using Filestore, select private service access as the connect mode when you create an instance.
 For an example, see Create instances in the Filestore documentation.